cbrennanpoole/Qualitative-Self/README.md

     - Strong Team Leadership
     - Strategic Thinking
     - Planning and Consulting Skills
-5. Strong negotiation`influencing skills`<br>
+5. Strong negotiation
+`influencing skills`<br>
+6. Writing /Presentation
-6. Writing /Presentation`Skills in English`<br>
+`skills in English`<br>
-7. Analytical rigour : `can balance the quantitative and qualitative`<br>
+7. Analytical rigour :
+`can balance the quantitative and qualitative`.
+8. Building Relationships
-8. Building Relationships`strong collaboration skills among peers in all organizational levels.`<br.
+`strong collaboration skills among peers in all organizational levels.`.
 9. Developing Talent
 10. Supply Chain Management
 11. Teamwork
 12. Accomplishes results through the coordination of a team of professionals.
 `working cross-functionally`
 13. Acts as an advisor to others.
 `communicates deadlines clearly and consistently`
 14. The ability to apply forecasting techniques and skills to support region planning.
 `applies system knowledge to improve reporting process / model.`
 15. Budgeting,